 Master's-degree and specialist students maintain residence by enrolling for credit for at least one semester during each academic year.
 If a student fails to do so, residency is broken.
-When residence is thus broken, the student must follow the bulletin in force when residency is reestablished.
-This rule does not affect students who have completed all course work and comprehensive examinations and have only a project or projects, or a thesis left to complete.
+When residence is broken, the student must follow the bulletin in force when residence is reestablished.
+This rule does not affect students who have completed all course work and comprehensive examinations and have only a project, projects, or thesis left to complete.

 All PhD and ThD students must establish doctoral residency by enrolling in full-time doctoral course work at Andrews University three out of any four consecutive semesters.
-EdD students establish residency by enrolling full time for any three out of nine consecutive semesters.
+EdD students establish residency by enrolling full-time for any three out of nine consecutive semesters.

-Students enrolled in the professional ministerial programs of the Theological Seminary or in the School of Education leadership or religious education Track II programs should see the appropriate section of this bulletin for residency requirements and time limitations.
+Students enrolled in the professional ministerial programs of the Theological Seminary or in the School of Education leadership or religious education Track II programs should read the appropriate section of this bulletin concerning residency requirements and time limitations.